If you’re looking to use video marketing for your brand, then you can’t go wrong with YouTube.

 People make a conscious decision to watch video content on YouTube, similar to sitting down in the evening to watch a TV show.
 Whereas on other social media channels, people tend to scroll haphazardly through a feed until they find something by chance.

-How to Harness the Power of YouTube in 2020
+How to Harness the Power of YouTube

 In this section, we’ll look at how you can harness the power of YouTube for your brand in five steps: